sgelbart/user-groups/SPEAKERS-AND-TOPICS.md

   * This is a fun talk, if that's what you're into, about Regular Expressions in C#;  When to use them, How to use them, and some things C# Regex can do that no other Regex flavor can do.
 * XSS Attacks - Stop 'em In Their Tracks!, Joshua Walcher
   * What XSS attacks are and how to test your website and protect it from XSS Attacks.
+* Meteor - The Holy Grail of Full Stack Development, Sabrina Leggett (formerly Gelbart)
+  * Write real time apps the awesome way with one language on the front and backend.
+Enjoy being up and running with almost zero configuration, with packages that just work on both the server and the client.
+Too good to be true?
+I think not.
+* Slimming Down your Backend - Endpoint patterns for a sexy REST API, Sabrina Leggett
+  * In this talk I'll go over how to easily create beautiful, useable, functional, secure endpoints.
+As a Laravel developer, until I saw FireBase, I'd only seen REST endpoints created by adding tons of boilerplate code, and on top of that developers had to create their own conventions for each one.
+Then I saw FireBase, and there it was -- endpoints created practically on the fly.
+So, as backend MVC developers, what can we learn from FireBase and other frameworks and how can we add onto it to make it work within our current requirements and workflow?
+* Lessons from Wordpress - The Good The Bad & the Ugly, Sabrina Leggett
+  * A talk for for people who like Wordpress or people who don't.
+What Wordpress really is, why some people hate it, what you can learn from it, and why it's not going away any time soon.
+* Javascript Apps are Overrated,  Sabrina Leggett
+  * Should you convert your whole front-end to be in React?
+Maybe, but listen to this talk first.
+I'll go over the advantages of keeping your app rendered on the server side, and solutions to common problems other than having to migrate.

 ## Speaker, Bio
 * Luke Crouch (contact: luke dot crouch at gmail dot com)